peacom/tiledesk-chat21-web-widget/README.md

 [![npm version](https://badge.fury.io/js/%40chat21%2Fchat21-web-widget.svg)](https://badge.fury.io/js/%40chat21%2Fchat21-web-widget)

+# Tiledesk Introduction

+Tiledesk-server is the server engine of Tiledesk.
+Tiledesk is an Open Source Live Chat platform with integrated Chatbots written in NodeJs and Express.
+Build your own customer support with a multi-channel platform for Web, Android and iOS.

+Designed to be open source since the beginning, we actively worked on it to create a totally new, first class customer service platform based on instant messaging.

+What is Tiledesk today?
+It became the open source “conversational app development” platform that everyone needs 😌

+You can use Tiledesk to increase sales for your website or for post-sales customer service.
+Every conversation can be automated using our first class native chatbot technology.
+You can also connect your own applications using our APIs or Webhooks.
+Moreover you can deploy entire visual applications inside a conversation.
+And your applications can converse with your chatbots or your end-users!
+We know this is cool 😎

+Tiledesk is multichannel in a totally new way.
+You can write your chatbot scripts with images, buttons and other cool elements that your channels support.
+But you will configureyour chatbot replies only once.
+They will run on every channel, auto-adapting the responses to the target channel whatever it is, Whatsapp, Facebook Messenger, Telegram etc.

 # Tiledesk web-widget

 > ***🚀 Do you want to install Tiledesk on your server with just one click?***